mchmarny/next19/SVR305/README.md

 trigger.eventing.knative.dev/slacker-build-status-notifier created
 ```

-Yu can check if the trigger was successfully installed
+You can check if the trigger was successfully installed

 ```shell
 kubectl get triggers -n demo